KarelZe/thesis/references/obsidian/📖chapters/🏅Results.md

+- Perform an error analysis.
+For which classes does CatBoost do so poorly?
+See some ideas here. https://elitedatascience.com/feature-engineering-best-practices

 Akin to selecting the machine learning classifiers, we determine our classical baselines on the gls-ISE validation set.
 This guarantees a challenging baselines, while maintaining consistency between both paradigms.
 For the same reason, baselines are kept constant in the transfer setting on the gls-CBOE sample.
 Solely for reference, we also report accuracies of the gls-tick, gls-quote, gls-lr, due to their widespread adoption in finance.

 (insert table here)